 A student with an extended time (time-and-a-half or double time) test-taking accommodation is to be afforded 1.5x or 2x the amount of time that all other students are provided to take an exam.
-If a student wishes to take a test in the classroom with you (even if he or she has the accommodation of testing in a distraction-reduced environment), and you and the student have no logistical conflicts with either starting early or staying late, then you should accommodate that student in the classroom and note “department will accommodate” on the Accommodations Implementation Plan (aka "the Blue Form").
+If a student wishes to take a test in the classroom with you (even if that student has the accommodation of testing in a distraction-reduced environment), and you and the student have no logistical conflicts with either starting early or staying late, then you should accommodate that student in the classroom and indicate on the student's Blue Form (with your initials) that proctoring from ADS is NOT needed.
+If you would like strategies on how to provide a distraction-reduced setting within your classroom on test day, please contact Dean and Director Marni Jones.

-If, however, you or the student has a schedule conflict, or the student is eligible for testing in a distraction reduced environment and prefers to take his or her test in the Proctoring Center, then be sure that the student completes all information about test times on the Blue Form, and indicates “test proctoring needed.”
+If, however, you or the student has a schedule conflict, or the student is eligible for testing in a distraction reduced environment that you are unable to provide, or the student simply prefers to take the test in the Proctoring Center, then be sure that the Blue Form contains all information about test dates and times, and by your initials indicates “ADS test proctoring IS needed.”

 During your accommodations conversation with the student, let the student know that there will be quizzes in the class, how long you will allow for each quiz, and determine whether accommodations will be needed for quizzes.